Chart Color Schemes

 Winthrop's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Winthrop's health outcomes data shows excellent results with very low prevalence rates of common health conditions across all age groups.
+Winthrop's health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.
 Approximately 54% (~3,550 people) have private health cover, compared to Greater Perth's 65.2%.

 Frequently Asked Questions - Health